-Especially since I design in a temperate zone 9 climate, which means our gardens are on display every single day of the year.
+Especially since most of my designs are located in our temperate zone 9 climate, (which means our gardens are on display every single day of the year.)

 There’s no hiding our winter garden under a forgiving blanket of snow – it’s right there staring us in the face!

 And without some thoughtful plant placement and plant choices, January and February can be downright depressing.

 So, before your garden begins to spring back into action, go outside and take a good, hard look at it.

 Or does it look like a winter moonscape, with far too many deciduous plants.

 Here are some of my favorite design strategies to help give you a beautiful, year-round garden (yes, even in January!)